Moon Lovers: Scarlet Heart Ryeo: Casting

 On November 11, 2015 it was announced that Lee Joon-gi had been offered the male lead part of Wang So.
-The actor confirmed his participation in the project on January 4, 2016, and the same day it was announced that Lee Ji-eun (IU) had accepted the part of the female lead.
+The actor confirmed his participation in the project on January 4, 2016, and the same day it was announced that singer-actress Lee Ji-eun had accepted the part of the female lead.
 The first script reading took place four days later.